Skip to main content

 The iPad Pro (2024) isn't for everyone.
 It's big, expensive, and likely overkill for what you need in an iPad.
 But if money isn't an object and you just care about getting the most capable iPad possible, you've found your match.

-Digital Trends contributor Nadeem Sarwar reviewed the iPad Pro (2024) for us earlier this year, calling it "the best tablet I've ever used."
+Digital Trends contributor Nadeem Sarwar reviewed the iPad Pro (2024) for us in 2024, calling it "the best tablet I've ever used."
 What makes it so good?
 It's a combination of the iPad Pro's OLED display, incredible hardware, long battery life, and top-notch performance.

 The iPad Pro is the only iPad on this list with an OLED screen, and the only iPad with a 120Hz refresh rate.
 It's exquisite in every sense of the word, and one of the main reasons to buy the iPad Pro.
 The other reason is the M4 chip, which is the chip you want if you plan on playing graphically intense games, editing 4K video, or doing serious app multitasking.